Kwangyun/Kwangyun.github.io/_posts/2023-05-10-Bypassing-AMSI-2023.md

 ## Outline

+The goal of this write-up is to demonstrate bypassing the most up to date AMSI protection measure implemented in Windows 10 Pro (2023/07/28) and gain a Remote Code Execution (RCE).

 ![](/assets/AV/diagram.png)

 AMSI (Antimalware Scan Interface) is a Windows feature introduced in Windows 10 and Windows Server 2016.
 Its primary purpose is to provide an interface that allows antivirus and other security solutions to scan and inspect scripts and code in real-time at runtime

 By default windows defender interacts with the AMSI API to scan PowerShell scripts, VBA macros, JavaScript and scripts using the Windows Script Host technology during execution.
 When a user executes a script or initiates PowerShell, the AMSI.dll is injected into the process memory space.
 Prior to execution the following two API’s are used by the antivirus to scan the buffer and strings for signs of malware.
 This ultimately prevents arbitrary execution of code.

-The goal of this write-up is to demonstrate bypassing the most up to date AMSI protection measure implemented in Windows 10 Pro (2023/07/28)
-# AMSI Bypass Technique
+# AMSI Bypass Techniques
 The following evasive techniques aim to avoid detection by antivirus and security software.

 ##### Code Fragmentation: